mosheshp2/UserManagement/README.md

 # TODOS:

--testing
+- testing

+- swagger for api description

-some better usage of the typescript to model the code better.
+- some better usage of the typescript to model the code better.

 Moshe Shpitz